 Specialists like obstetricians and paediatricians can incur unexpected out-of-pocket costs.

 Both private and public hospitals provide high-quality care for pregnancy and birth in Australia.
 The main advantage of going private is that you can choose the obstetrician who cares for you during your pregnancy and attends the birth.

 However, health funds are not allowed to cover out-of-hospital care for pregnancy management so even if you have private health insurance, large and sometimes unexpected out-of-pocket costs can arise for private care.

-For example, each time you visit your obstetrician, you may have out-of-pocket costs unless you are bulk billed, as Medicare only covers 85% of the Medicare Schedule Fee (MBS) if you visit a specialist (but it covers 100% if you visit your GP).
+For example, each time you visit your obstetrician, you may have out-of-pocket costs unless you're bulk billed, as Medicare only covers 85% of the Medicare schedule fee if you visit a specialist (but it covers 100% if you visit your GP).

 CHOICE health insurance expert Uta Mihm says, "If you want to deliver your baby with an obstetrician of your choice in a private hospital, ask them to detail all costs you will be liable for at your first appointment.
 Check with your health fund for an obstetrician who uses the fund's gap scheme for the birth and one which would attend to you in a hospital that has an agreement with your health fund."

 Another thing that won't be covered by your private health insurance is the visit from a paediatrician, which will happen in a private hospital a few days after you give birth.